Future of the Royal Navy: Royal Fleet Auxiliary Ships

-In addition to its existing capabilities, the Royal Fleet Auxiliary will also assume responsibility both for the new MROSS capability, with the vessel purchased for that purpose intended to be commissioned into the RFA as RFA Proteus, as well the ship intended to serve as the autonomous mine-hunting control vessel.
+In addition to its existing capabilities, the Royal Fleet Auxiliary has also assumed responsibility for the new MROSS capability, with a vessel purchased for that purpose and named RFA Proteus.

 Submarines

 Astute-class nuclear attack submarine

 In 1997 the MOD signed a contract with GEC-Marconi (now BAE Systems Submarine Solutions) to deliver a new class of nuclear powered attack submarines to the Royal Navy.
 This class was intended to replace the five remaining boats of the ageing Swiftsure class, as well as the oldest two boats of the Trafalgar class.
 However delays led to the construction of only seven Astute-class, thereby replacing only the Trafalgar-class de facto.
-The first-in-class HMS Astute was laid down in January 2001 and commissioned into the fleet in August 2010, followed by her sisters HMS Ambush (2013), HMS Artful (2016), HMS Audacious (2020) and HMS Anson (2022).
-As of August 2022, five of the boats have been commissioned and two are under construction.
-The entry into service of the seventh boat is planned for 2026.
+The first-in-class HMS Astute was laid down in January 2001 and commissioned into the fleet in August 2010, followed by her sisters HMS Ambush (2013), HMS Artful (2016), HMS Audacious (2020), HMS Anson (2022) and HMS Agamemnon (2025).
+As of September 2025, six of the boats have been commissioned and one remains under construction.
+The entry into service of the seventh boat had been planned for 2026, though it was subsequently reported that her in-service date had slipped to 2028 or early 2029.

 The Astute-class are much larger than their predecessors and have greatly improved stealth, endurance and weapons load.
 Each submarine is capable of carrying up to 38 Tomahawk Land Attack Cruise Missiles and Spearfish heavyweight torpedoes.